 These are only a few of the handbooks that are available online for you to use as background or introductory texts, and some authoritative websites specializing in climate related information.
-Use Roger to find more handbooks on your topics.
+Use UC Library Search to find more handbooks on your topics.

 Climate Data Online